 Another good example: Lady Loretta Fleise (note the name) is Roland's vassal in charge of tax and tariff collecting in VI.
 (That means she's supposed to be with the good guys.)
 However, the task she wants you to do before she gives you her approval for the main line quest is go to all the stables and have them jack their prices.
 She's basically telling you to do this so no-one can rightfully accuse her of price gouging in order to rip travelers off.
-(This is going to lower your Reputation score a full level, by the way.)
+(This originally lowered your Reputation score a full level, but this was a bug that was fixed in the 2.0 version.)
 Still, this is likely the easiest of the council quests, so it's hard to complain.

 The other nobles don't seem to like her much either.
 In one quest, when you recover an important document (from a dungeon in her jurisdiction) she tells you to go to Lord Anthony Stone to get your reward.
 (Apparently, she feels it's his problem because the document involves a criminal he was looking for.)
 If you do that, Stone calls her a "greedy witch", but he does reward you for it.

 Guide Dang It: The identity of the "missing brother" in Might & Magic III could be one of these, or else an example of Viewers Are Geniuses.
 (Hint: The other brothers are named Alpha, Beta, Gamma, Delta, and Zeta.)
 (Answer: Epsilon.)